Truth Behind Travel Podcast

 The show has a distinct focus on the future of travel and highlights industry insiders’ knowledge, as well as hidden gems of travel wisdom from all around the world.

-Bringing 20 years of travel and hospitality experience to the show, host Dolores Semeraro fuels a much-needed conversation on the future of travel and how we can encourage the travel industry players to become better operators. fond of ways to contribute rather than to exploit.
+Bringing 20 years of travel and hospitality experience to the show, host Dolores Semeraro fuels a much-needed conversation on tourism, sustainability and resilience and how we can encourage the travel industry players to become better operators.

 Is Aerophobia Preventing Travel Recovery from being Successful?